 Then you add the “surprise” flow based on follower status.

-One of the most underused, but most reliable ways to welcome new followers is through Instagram DM icebreakers, sometimes called chat menus.
+One of the most underused, but most reliable ways to welcome new followers is through Instagram DM icebreakers.

 Instead of automatically messaging someone, you let Instagram do what it’s best at: prompting the user to start the conversation themselves.